daniel-van-houten/vscode-dotnet-flow-tools/content/base-instructions.md

 - **Separate Global Flow:** Define the high-level connections between subgraphs and terminal nodes last to clarify the overall process.

 **A Flowchart Example:**
-The following is a moderately detailed flow chart for demonstration.
+- The following is a moderately detailed flow chart for demonstration.
 Use your judjement when determining the level of complexity for any diagrate you generate based on the code examples given.
+- If the code you're provided warrants a simpler graph, create a simpler graph.
+- If you're given a lot of code with a lot of complexity, your graph should reflect that and you should create a more complex, nuanced graph.
 ```mermaid
 flowchart TD
 %% Order Validation Subgraph